Mahabharata: Historical context

 Another traditional school of astronomers and historians, represented by Vrddha Garga, Varāhamihira and Kalhana, place the Bharata war 653 years after the Kali Yuga epoch, corresponding to 2449 BCE.
-According to Varāhamihira's Bṛhat Saṃhitā (6th century), Yudhishthara lived 2526 years before the beginning of the Shaka era, which begins in the 78 CE.
-This places Yudhishthara (and therefore, the Mahabharata war) around 2448-2449 BCE (2526-78).
+According to Varāhamihira's Bṛhat Saṃhitā (6th century), Yudhishthara lived 2,526 years before the beginning of the Shaka era, which begins in the 78 CE.
+This places Yudhishthara (and therefore, the Mahabharata war) around 2448–2449 BCE (2526–78).
 Some scholars have attempted to identify the "Shaka" calendar era mentioned by Varāhamihira with other eras, but such identifications place Varāhamihira in the first century BCE, which is impossible as he refers to the 5th century astronomer Aryabhata.
 Kalhana's Rajatarangini (11th century), apparently relying on Varāhamihira, also states that the Pandavas flourished 653 years after the beginning of the Kali Yuga; Kalhana adds that people who believe that the Bharata war was fought at the end of the Dvapara Yuga are foolish.

+Sanskrit and Mahābhārata scholar Robert P. Goldman states:

+(The Mahābhārata) cloaks itself in mythology, but I don't think the text itself should be called a myth...it's an itihasa but in the terms that the tradition understood history.
+It is a kāvya, obviously, it is a shastra, and it is a teaching method for how to live in the world - how to respect your elders, how to respect the brahmins, and so on.
+So in answer to the question "Is it history or mythology?"
+I would say yes, it is both of those things, and a great deal more.